Jay-Z denies allegations he sexually assaulted a 13-year-old in 2000 with Sean ‘Diddy’ Combs

 “Upon present information and belief, Jay-Z responded to said letter by not only filing an utterly frivolous lawsuit, but by also orchestrating a conspiracy of harassment, bullying and intimidation against Plaintiff’s lawyers, their families, employees and former associates in an attempt to silence Plaintiff from naming Jay-Z herein.
 This effort was meant to scare Plaintiff and to discredit her counsel.
 That effort failed.
 Indeed, Plaintiff chose to file this amendment as a result of the egregious conduct perpetuated by Carter,” according to the lawsuit.

-In his response sent to CNN on Sunday – which was addressed to Doe’s attorney – Carter called the mediation request a “blackmail attempt.”
+In his response sent to CNN on Sunday, which was addressed to Doe’s attorney Tony Buzbee, Carter called the mediation request a “blackmail attempt.”
 Carter also said this lawyer, “who I have done a bit of research on, seems to have a pattern of these type of theatrics!”

-In a statement from Houston-based attorney Tony Buzbee on Saturday, he wrote, “The pleading speaks for itself.
+In a statement from Houston-based Buzbee, he wrote, “The pleading speaks for itself.
 This is a very serious matter that will be litigated in court.”

 CNN has also reached out to Jay-Z’s wife Beyoncé Knowles for comment.